-One Dollar Huaraz Day Trip to Wilcacocha Lake
+How to Take a $1 Huaraz Day Trip to Wilcacocha Lake

-Because of that, we got to spend the day checking out some amazing mountain scenery, and had money to spare to enjoy a nice dinner and some craft beers in the city afterwards.
-If you’re interested in doing the same, check out my guide below for a one dollar Huaraz day trip to Wilcacocha lake 🙂
+Because of that, we got to spend the day checking out some amazing mountain scenery and still had money to spare to enjoy a nice dinner and some craft beer in Huaraz afterwards.
+If you’re interested in doing the same, check out my guide below for a super cheap Huaraz day trip to Wilcacocha Lake!

-Step 1: Breakfast
+Step 1: Eat Breakfast

-We slept in then walked to Trivio to enjoy a late meal for only $5 each.
+We slept in and then walked to Trivio to enjoy a late meal for only $5 each.
 Fresh orange juice, coffee, eggs, bacon and pancakes sitting outside in the sun… yes please.
-After we we’re full, we set out on our trek to Wilcacocha lake (PS skip this step if you’re really super broke, and pack a meal to enjoy on the hike instead!)
+After we were full, we set out on our trek to Wilcacocha Lake (ps skip this step if you’re really super broke, and pack a meal to enjoy on the hike instead.)

 Step 2: Transportation

 Finally, if you’re dumb like us and walk most of the way up the road, you’ll find a final trail on the right side after about an hour and a half or two hours.
 Don’t miss it!
 It’s fairly large and obvious and leads to the lake in about five minutes.

-Step 4: The View
+Step 4: Enjoy The View!

 We packed a lunch to enjoy at the top, and were promptly joined by plenty of stray dogs looking for (and getting) a bite of the action.

-Return along the road to the main street, when you can cross and wave down one of the many collectivos heading back to Huaraz (we waited about one minute before one passed us).
-The collectivo back again costs one sole each, and will return to the city in about 20 minutes.
+Return along the road to the main street, when you can cross and wave down one of the many collectivos heading back to Huaraz (we only had to wait a minute before one passed us).
+The collectivo again costs one sole each, and will return you to the city in about 20 minutes.

-All in all, the Huaraz day trip to Wilcacocha lake takes about four to five hours from start to finish… and only costs a dollar!
-Its a great easy hike to acclimate to the high altitude before the Santa Cruz or Laguna 69 treks, and has a beautiful view from the top.
+All in all, the Huaraz day trip to Wilcacocha Lake takes about 4 to 5 hours from start to finish… and only costs $1!
+It’s a great easy hike to get acclimated to the high altitude before the four-day Santa Cruz trek or the beautiful one-day hike to Laguna 69.
+Plus, it has a beautiful view from the top.